 Please cite the reasons if this is not feasible or viable.

-To comply with ACS Policy 1 (and NCC applications for NCL&PP Policy CC2), have you undertaken a feasibility assessment of renewable energy technologies and incorporated renewable energy generation into the scheme through on-site measures?
+To accord with ACS Policy 1 (and Policy CC2 for Nottingham City Council), have you undertaken a feasibility assessment of renewable energy technologies and incorporated renewable energy generation into the scheme through on-site measures?

 Best practice solar photovoltaics